Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Prior Work

 In \cite{MW07} a survey on consistent estimators for conditional probabilities of Markov processes is provided.
 For instance, given a realization of a Markov process, they provide a sequence of estimators for transition probabilities along some of time steps which converges almost surely to the true values.

+Consistent estimators for the order of Markov processes have been studied in prior literature~\eg\cite{MW05,CS00,VH11,MGZ89}.
+In \cite{CS00,VH11}, the penalized maximum likelihood technique is used to provide a consistent order estimator.
+In \cite{MGZ89}, a different consistent order estimator based on empirical counts is proposed which minimizes the asymptotic underestimation exponent while keeping the overestimation exponent at a certain level.
+Using the same technique, in \cite{FCN96} an optimal order estimator is provided, however they assume a prior upper bound on the memory of underlying process.

+In \cite{CT06}, estimation of the minimal context tree of the Markov process is addressed.
+Two different information criteria, namely Bayesian Information Criterion and Minimum Description Length are used, and consistency of estimation of the underlying context tree was established provided that the depth of hypothetical trees grow as $o(\log n).$\footnote{A function $f_n=o(g_n)$ if $\lim_{n\to\infty}f_n/g_n=0$.} Moreover, it was shown in \cite{G06} that when the process has finite memory, the $o(\log n)$ condition is not necessary for estimation consistency.

 In \cite{GMS08,GL11,GF08}, exponential upper bounds on probability of incorrect estimation of (i) conditional and stationary probabilities and (ii) the underlying context tree, are provided for variants of Rissanen's algorithm \textit{context} and penalized maximum likelihood estimator.
-However, the introduced deviation bounds depend on the parameters (\eg depth of the tree, stationary probabilities) of underlying process which are unknown a-priori in practice.
+The introduced deviation bounds depend on the model parameters (\eg minimum stationary probability of all contexts $p_{\min}$, depth of the tree and continuity rate coefficients) of underlying process.

-One particular paper that we would like to highlight is~\cite{CT10}, where the problem of estimating a stationary ergodic processes by finite memory Markov processes based on an $n$-length sample of the process is addressed.
+One particular paper that we would like to highlight is~\cite{CT10}, where the problem of estimating a stationary ergodic process by finite memory Markov processes based on an $n$-length sample of the process is addressed.
 A measure of distance between the true process and its estimation is introduced and a convergence rate with respect to that measure is provided.
 However, the bounds proved there hold only when the infimum of conditional probabilities of symbols given the pasts are bounded away from zero.

-In this work, given a realization of a Markov process, we consider a coarser model and provide deviation bounds for sequences which have occurred frequently enough in the sample.
-In contrast to prior literature, while we make an assumption justified by the physical model---that dependencies die down in the Markov model class we consider---our bounds can be calculated using only parameters which are well-approximated from data.
-In particular, we do not assume a-priori knowledge on the depth of context tree of the process, nor do we assume that the conditional probabilities given the pasts are bounded uniformly away from zero.